The Cost of Selling a House

 - Some charge a percentage of your homes value, some charge on a more secure fixed fee basis – personally I always use fixed fee conveyancing services.

-- Conveyancing costs when selling are generally cheaper then when buying.
+- Solicitor fees for selling a house are generally cheaper then when buying.

 - The exact cost will depend on whether your property is freehold or leasehold & whether or not you have a mortgage.